 I’m leaving because the weather is too good.
 I hate London when it’s not raining

 The Shard opens its doors to the public on 1st February 2013.
-And, visitors will be treated to an unparalleled view of London, from 244m, the highest vantage point from any building in Western Europe.
-But, right in the heart of London so that visitors can enjoy a 360 degree view across the City, from the Thames Barrier to Wembley.
+Visitors will be treated to an unparalleled view of London, from 244m, the highest vantage point from any building in Western Europe.
+Right in the heart of London, visitors can enjoy a 360-degree view across the City, from the Thames Barrier to Wembley.

 From a relatively inconspicuous entrance on Joiner Street (until you look up), you are thrown into a London lifestyle experience.
 Yes, you have to queue to collect your tickets, but in an area that introduces you to the essence of the City.

 And, as you go through security checks on your way to the lifts, you might just recognise some of the faces along the way.
 It’s quirky urban street culture, grown-up and polished and despite the apparent contradiction, it worked, at least for me!